nondejus/AwesomeUnityCommunity/README.md

 * [unity-camera-follow-2d](https://github.com/minhhh/unity-camera-follow-2d) - Script to make 2d camera follow players in an interesting way.
 * [Unity-CameraSizeToVelocity2D](https://github.com/tonisuo/Unity-CameraSizeToVelocity2D) - Simple script to change the cameras size depending on the velocity of the target.
 * [CameraLib4U](https://github.com/mortennobel/CameraLib4U) - A third person camera system for Unity using Chase Camera.
+* [Unity First Person View](https://github.com/TiagoF11/-Unity-First-Person-View) - An asset that allows you to have a First Person Perspective where first person objects do not clip through the environment, have a separate field of view from the environment and can receive shadows from the environment.

 ## Physics <a name="physics"></a>